-- Federal Grants
+- 1. Federal Grants

 - 2. Federal Work-study

 - 3. Federal Student Loans

-The student and contributor(s) will need to sign up for an FSA ID before beginning the FAFSA.
+The student and contributor(s) will need to sign up for FSA ID's before beginning the FAFSA.

-- If you/your contributor\ DO NOT have an FSA, follow instructions on pages 3 through 6. - If you/your contributor\ already have FSA ID's, go directly to the FAFSA instructions on page 7.
+- If you/your contributor\ DO NOT have an FSA ID, follow instructions on pages 3 through 6. - If you/your contributor\ already have FSA ID's, go directly to the FAFSA instructions on page 7.